zeroknowledgediscovery/emergenet/paper_data_v3/irat_enet/README.md

 │   ├── irat : Strains previously analyzed by IRAT
-│   └── variant : Variant strains (animal strains that have emerged in humans) ├── emergenet : Local version of emergenet.emergenet module ├── final_irat_model : Generates IRAT models reported in the paper │   ├── data : Data for IRAT risk estimation
+│   └── variant : Variant strains (animal strains that have emerged in humans) ├── emergenet : Local version of emergenet.emergenet module ├── final_irat_model : Generates IRAT results reported in the paper │   ├── data : Data for IRAT risk estimation
 │   ├── results : Results for each IRAT strain
 │   ├── data_collection.ipynb : Creates CSV data from FASTA